bhanug/misframe/content/2016/09/06/state-of-the-state-iv-lm2.md

 First, unlike listmap, there is no memory mapping.
 Records are loaded into memory and flushed out to disk during metadata updates.
-This allows for more control over which records are already in memory, so there is a record cache which contains a small subset of records.
+This allows for more control over which records are already in memory.
+There is a record cache which contains a small subset of records.

 The record cache information is regularly serialized to disk, so you could experience a crash or shutdown and recover cached records without having to wait for things to warm up naturally.
 This